Abdalkarim1979/Pay-with-USDT/README.md

+# USDT Payment Page

+## 📖 Project Description
+**USDT Payment Page** is a simple web application that allows users to make payments using **Tether (USDT)** through an easy‑to‑use interface.
+The page displays the wallet address for payments and provides tools to quickly copy the address and check the wallet balance directly on the Ethereum network using **web3.js**.

+---

+## ✨ Features
+- 💸 **Enter Amount**: Users can specify the payment amount in USDT.
+- 🔗 **Wallet Address**: Displayed and can be copied with a single click.
+- 📊 **Check Balance**: Query the wallet balance directly using the USDT smart contract on Ethereum.
+- 🎨 **Modern UI**: Clean, responsive design with interactive buttons.
+- 🔒 **Infura Integration**: Uses Infura API to connect to the Ethereum network.

+---

+## 🛠️ Technologies Used
+- **HTML5 / CSS3** for user interface design
+- **JavaScript (web3.js)** for Ethereum interaction
+- **USDT Smart Contract** on Ethereum Mainnet

+---

+## 🚀 How to Use
+1. Copy the code and open it in a modern browser.
+2. Replace `YOUR_INFURA_PROJECT_ID` with your Infura project ID from [Infura](https://infura.io).
+3. Replace `YOUR_USDT_WALLET_ADDRESS` with your own wallet address.
+4. Open the page, enter the desired amount, then copy the wallet address or check the balance.

+---

 ### HTML and CSS Code

 The HTML and CSS code creates a simple web page for accepting USDT payments.
 The page includes a form where users can enter the amount of USDT they want to send and displays a fixed USDT wallet address.
 It also includes buttons to copy the wallet address and check the balance using web3.js.